 My travelling companions and myself had an extraordinary time and we were blessed with some of the most magnificent Great Barrier Reef weather and the calmest of cruising conditions.

-The Coral Expedition Company has certainly got the cruising formulae down perfectly as this was a memorable trip. •
+The Coral Expeditions Company has certainly got the cruising formulae down perfectly as this was a memorable trip. •

 Photography by Daniel Resnik

 How to get there